 These days, ABS plastic, carbon fiber, and rubber materials dominate both the consumer and pro archery markets.
 Carbon fiber is a particularly good alternative to metal, especially for the body.

 When building a bow stabilizer, you need something that’s lightweight, rigid, and wind resistant.
 Carbon fiber stabilizer rods meet all of the above criteria.
-In addition, carbon fiber bow stabilizers rods can also be made very thin, which makes
+In addition, carbon fiber bow stabilizers rods can also be made very thin, which makes them easier to mount and use.

 Bow Stabilizer Components